vguerra/FlightDelayPrediction/report/README.md

 All metrics except Area under the ROC require a threshold to be chosen.
 It was selected using the value maximizing the F-score.
-Since the number of negatives and positives were balanced, it was equivalent to selecting the value maximizing the accuracy.
+Since the number of negatives and positives were balanced, it was equivalent to select the value maximizing the accuracy.

 Since the area under the ROC is usually less noisy than the other metrics (and has the nice property of being invariant to the positives/negatives ratio, although irrelevant for our case), it was the metric used for the model selection.